 - a close relative who is aged over 60 or qualifies for a disability benefit

 - a child you are responsible for.

 Your home should also be disregarded if you’re being assessed for temporary residential care.
 It may also be excluded from the means test if someone who has been your long-term carer is living there

 Your savings and other assets

-That’s the amount of money you have, added together, minus any debts.
+That’s the total amount of money you have, minus any debts.
 This will include all bank and building society accounts, savings and investments, stocks and shares, and any additional properties you own.
 Joint accounts are generally treated as an equal split.

 Your pension plan